jovankoledin/jovankoledin.github.io/_projects/e_dfg_visualizer/index.md

 ---
 layout: post
 title: Data Flow Graph Visualizer
-description:  While building a compiler for a graph based hardware accelearator, I realized I had no way to test the execution graphs I was generating.
+description:  While building a compiler for a graph based hardware accelearator, I realized I had no way to validate the compilers resulting graphs I was generating.
 I built this tool to simulate memory interactions and observe the execution results each cycle for a data flow graph.

 main-image: /example.png
 ---